Amazon's Astro robot is a 24-hour security guard and smart assistant all rolled into one

 You, me and Astro too

-We're partially just surprised that the robot isn't named after Alexa, spun out instead into its own entity.
+It's surprising that the robot isn't named Alexa, and was instead spun out into its own, similar-sounding entity.
+What gives, you ask?

-Amazon tells us that "We learned early on that customers don’t just want Alexa on wheels.
+Amazon tells TechRadar that "We learned early on that customers don’t just want Alexa on wheels.
 To that end, we embodied Astro with a unique persona that’s all its own.
-From adding eyes to the display, to a whole host of sounds, the device really comes alive."
+From adding eyes to the display to a whole host of sounds, the device really comes alive."

 It naturally comes with all the standard Alexa features baked in, such as "music, news, podcasts, and timers."
 If you're doing a video call, too, "Astro will move with you around the house, so that you can continue the conversation."